Chapter 12 Exercises

 }

 Exercise 2.
-Handling NumberFormatException: Write a Program that asks the user for an integer number and tries to convert it.
-Handle the NumberFormatException in case the format is not valid.
-Once the exercise is completed, try entering a decimal number to see what happens.
+Handling NumberFormatException: Write a program that asks the user for an integer and tries to convert it.
+Handle the NumberFormatException in case the format is invalid.
+Once you’ve completed the exercise, try inserting a decimal number to see what happens.

 Solution: